kumararun2002/Data-Science-Projects/README.md

 #### spam emails - Used Naive Bayes classifier with preprocessing of emails.
 Got an accuracy of 98% on test set.

 #### student placements - Used regression with preprocessing.
 Got an MSE of 31.9 on test set.

+### Download the whole folders for getting the codes and running it.